 FPERM: $0.20/GJ,

-provided that where it reasonably believes these fees are not providing an appropriate incentive to remove ERM, First Gas may increase FNERM or FPERM on expiry of not less than 5 Business Days’ notice to all Shippers and OBA Parties.
-First Gas may also reduce FNERM or FPERM subject to the same notice.
+provided that where it reasonably believes these fees are not providing an appropriate incentive to remove ERM, First Gas may increase or reduce FNERM or FPERM on expiry of not less than 5 Business Days’ notice to all Shippers and OBA Parties.
+First Gas may only increase FNERM or FPERM to greater than $1.00/GJ by a Change Request.

 Publication of Running Mismatches

-The Mismatch and Running Mismatch of any person will not be Confidential Information.
-First Gas will, as soon as practicable after determining them, publish the Running Mismatch of each Shipper, OBA Party and of First Gas itself on OATIS.
+The Mismatch and Running Mismatch of any party will not be Confidential Information.
+First Gas will publish the Running Mismatch of each Shipper, OBA Party and itself on OATIS in accordance with Schedule Two.

-Park or Loan
+Park and Loan

 First Gas may offer “park and loan” service to Shippers and OBA Parties, allowing a party to store Parked Gas or take Loaned Gas.
 Where it elects to do so, those services will comply with the provisions of sections 8.17 to 8.22.